robotsson/poker/README.md

 Cards by The wild kin @ itch.io.

-Using hand detection algorithm described on ["Nick's blog"](https://nsayer.blogspot.com/2007/07/algorithm-for-evaluating-poker-hands.html).
+Using hand detection algorithm described in natural language on ["Nick's blog"](https://nsayer.blogspot.com/2007/07/algorithm-for-evaluating-poker-hands.html).

 ### TODO